Plain English Breakdown

 What This Bill Does

-- Requires parish tax assessors to submit a yearly report of ad valorem property taxes assessed within their parish by property classification.
+- Requires parish tax assessors to send a yearly report of ad valorem property taxes assessed within their parish to the Louisiana Tax Commission by November 15th.

-- Requires parish tax collectors to submit a yearly report of all ad valorem taxes collected for the previous year on taxable property in their parish.
+- Requires parish tax collectors to send a yearly report of all ad valorem taxes collected for the previous year on taxable property in their parish to the Louisiana Tax Commission by November 15th.

 - Instructs the Louisiana Tax Commission to include this data in its annual reports to the governor and legislature.